SiennaNetwork/SiennaNetwork/contracts/tge/VESTING.md

         "name": "",
         "rewards": {
             "name": "",
+            "timekeeper": "" // optional, will be ignored if undefined or empty.
+Do not pass invalid address here!
             "decimals": 18, // based on how the token is configured "address": "",
             "code_hash": ""